saidjamesphilip/saidjamesphilip/README.md

 # Hey, I'm James

 Head of Product for **Marketplaces**, **Sports** & **Jobs** at **Ringier South Africa**.
-Building products that connect people with what matters most.

 ![James doing critical work](./assets/pokemon-scene.jpg)